-Alyssa Milano: Former child actress.
-Twitter junkie.
+Alyssa Milano: Actress.
+Sex symbol.
+Twitter Junkie.
 Mermaid?

 Milano appeared on "The Wendy Williams Show" on Wednesday to promote her new TV series "Mistresses," and in between questions about her career and her young son Milo, Milano revealed a little known fact about herself: She was the model for the character of Ariel in the beloved Disney animated feature "The Little Mermaid" — even though she didn't know it while the movie was being made.

 "I actually was, yeah!
 Which I didn't know when it was going on!"
 Milano said when asked about her influence on the 1989 film.
 "I didn't know that when it was going on.
 But they asked me to host 'The Making of "The Little Mermaid,"' [Watch the awesome retro video here!] and it came out there that the drawing and likeness of the little mermaid was based on pictures of me from when I was younger."

 More than one fan has spotted a resemblance between Ariel and Milano over the years, and years after the fact, it was revealed that animator Glen Keane, who brought Ariel to life for the "The Little Mermaid," used photos of Milano from her days on the show "Who's The Boss" as a model for the mermaid's face.
 Another actress, Sherri Stoner, was brought in to give Disney's artists a reference for the character's movements.